yifeizhao18/Major-Project-Yifei-Zhao/proposal.md

 ## Nice To Have List:
 - sound effects
 - have images to appear throughout the game
-- have lots of different types of enemies and lots of different way to kill enemies.
+- have lots of different types of enemies and lots of different ways to kill enemies.
 - different background music for different rooms
 - decent descriptions for the user to follow
 - different locations for the user to choose from and not just limited to the hospital setting